Masala Design System

 Identify the patterns.

-Look at other design systems to see if they already have something similar and what are the usage guidelines around it.
-We typically refer to -
+The purpose of exploring other design systems was to see if they already have a similar component or pattern and what are the usage guidelines around it.
+I typically referred to -

 Material Design